lindenb/jvarkit/docs/SortVcfOnRef2.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

-Sort a VCF using the internal dictionary or an external reference order (Deprecated: use picard SortVcf).
+Sort a VCF using the internal dictionary or an external reference order (Deprecated: use bcftools sort).

 ## DEPRECATED